tisztamo/Junior/docs/descriptor.md

 ## Attributes

 - task: Describes the task type and scope.
+[See the list of current tasks](https://github.com/tisztamo/Junior/tree/main/prompt/task)
 - attention: Lists the files and directories most relevant to the task.
 - requirements: Describes the actual task in a human-readable format.
-- format: (Optional and half-working) Determines how the output will be formatted.
-It should be avoided for now.
+- format: (Optional and half-working) If Junior has issues understanding the script, referring to `prompt/format/new_file_version.md` may help.
 - os: (Default: "Debian") Specifies the operating system.
 - installedTools: By default, this includes "npm, jq."
 Allows the user to mention his tools, e.g. when drawing.
 The user can create prompt/installedTools.md to overwrite.